Vertigo (film): Re-evaluation

 Over time the film has been re-evaluated by film critics and has moved higher in esteem in most critics' opinions.
-Every ten years since 1952, the British Film Institute's film magazine, Sight & Sound, has asked the world's leading film critics to compile a list of the 10 greatest films of all time.
-In the 1962 and 1972 polls, Vertigo was not among the top 10 films in voting.
-Only in 1982 did Vertigo enter the list, and then in 7th place.
-By 1992 it had advanced to 4th place, by 2002 to 2nd, and in 2012 to 1st place in both the crime genre, and overall, ahead of Citizen Kane in 2nd place; in 2022, the Sight & Sound poll ranked Vertigo 2nd place.
-In the 2012 Sight & Sound director's poll of the greatest films ever made Vertigo was ranked 7th.
-In the earlier 2002 version of the list the film ranked 6th among directors.
-In 2022 edition of the list the film ranked 6th in the director's poll.
-In 1998 Time Out conducted a poll and Vertigo was voted the 5th greatest film of all time.
+Every ten years since 1952, the British Film Institute magazine Sight and Sound has asked the world's leading film critics to compile a list of the ten greatest films of all time.
+In the 1962 and 1972 polls, Vertigo was not among the top 10 films in voting; only in 1982, after Hitchcock's death, did Vertigo enter the list, in seventh place.
+By 1992 it had advanced to fourth place, by 2002 to second, and in 2012 to first place in both the crime genre and overall, ahead of previous first-place entry Citizen Kane; in the 2022 poll, it took second place behind Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles.
+In the 2012 Sight & Sound director's poll of the greatest films ever made Vertigo was ranked seventh; In the 2002 and 2022 editions of the directors' list the film ranked sixth.

+Commenting upon the 2012 results, the magazine's editor Nick James said that Vertigo was "the ultimate critics' film.
+It is a dream-like film about people who are not sure who they are but who are busy reconstructing themselves and each other to fit a kind of cinema ideal of the ideal soul-mate."
+In recent years, critics have noted that the casting of Stewart as a character who becomes disturbed and obsessive ultimately enhances the film's unconventionality and suspense, since Stewart had previously been known for warmhearted roles.

+In 1998, Time Out conducted a poll in which Vertigo was voted the fifth greatest film of all time.
 The Village Voice ranked Vertigo at No. 3 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 Entertainment Weekly voted it the 19th Greatest film of all time in 1999.
-In January 2002, the film was voted at No. 96 on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
+In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 In 2009, the film was ranked at No. 10 on Japanese film magazine Kinema Junpo's Top 10 Non-Japanese Films of All Time list.
 In 2022, Time Out magazine ranked the film at No.15 on their list of "The 100 best thriller films of all time".

-Commenting upon the 2012 results, the magazine's editor Nick James said that Vertigo was "the ultimate critics' film.
-It is a dream-like film about people who are not sure who they are but who are busy reconstructing themselves and each other to fit a kind of cinema ideal of the ideal soul-mate."
-In recent years, critics have noted that the casting of James Stewart as a character who becomes disturbed and obsessive ultimately enhances the film's unconventionality and effectiveness as suspense, since Stewart had previously been known as an actor of warmhearted roles.